UltraToon/Alpine-Setup-Guide/README.md

 https://wiki.alpinelinux.org/wiki/Installation
 https://wiki.alpinelinux.org/wiki/Zram

+Sooo I dont know what I am doing, theres literally no point for this, i just wasted a week on this.
+Bruh.

 # Install Process
 1. Run `setup-alpine`
    - When prompted for APK repo, make sure to **enable community repos** then **find fastest mirror** (C+F)